Trending Topics

 Flood waters accumulate a massive amount of debris, and will often include sewage, making everything it touches contaminated.
 When dealing with flood waters or cleaning up the aftermath, be sure to sanitize everything, and always wash all exposed skin when finished, as well as put on clean clothes.

-7. Be Prepared to Leave
+7. Be prepared to leave

 In the event of an emergency, you may not have time to gather all of your important belongings, which is why it’s important to have a Go Bag.
 These are bags already assembled that contain personal and survival necessities, as well as important phone numbers and emergency contact information.
+New York City’s Emergency Management Department has been participating in Ready New York, a Go Bag disaster preparation campaign, since 2007.
+Over half of the city’s population now has a bag prepared in case of an emergency.

-In an interview with Gov1, Katelyn James, Ready New York outreach coordinator, recommended each Go Bag be stocked with:
+Katelyn James, Ready New York outreach coordinator, recommended each Go Bag be stocked with:

 • Copies of important documents (insurance and credit cards, birth certificates, deeds, photo IDs, proof of address, etc.) and cash in small bills kept in a waterproof container